Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: Introduction

 For $n \in \N$, we write $K_n = \sum_{k = 1}^n \kappa_k(\theta^*)$.
 This quantity is a random walk depending only on the environment, such that $K_n = \theta^* nv + O_\P(n^{1/2})$.
 We introduce a function $\gamma:\R_+\to \R_+$ given by the following limit

 where $B,W$ are independent standard Brownian motions.
-This function and similar problems are studied in details in the companion paper \cite{Mallein:2015aa}.
-In particular, according to \cite[Theorem 1]{Mallein:2015aa}, the function $\gamma$ is well-defined, convex and strictly increasing on $(0,+\infty)$.
+This function and similar problems are studied in detail in the companion paper \cite{Mallein:2015aa}.
+In particular, according to \cite[Theorem 1.1]{Mallein:2015aa}, the function $\gamma$ is well-defined, convex and strictly increasing on $(0, \infty)$.

 \begin{theorem} Under the assumptions \eqref{eqn:nonExtinction}, \eqref{eqn:supercritical}, \eqref{eqn:defTheta}, \eqref{eqn:defVariances}, \eqref{eqn:secondMoment} and \eqref{eqn:integrabilityQuenched}, writing